Nneji123/ycombinator-scraper/docs/cli_reference.md

 ---

 **Note:** Ensure you have configured the necessary settings either in a `.env` file or through environment variables.
-Additionally, the `chromedriver` binary path should be set using the `CHROMEDRIVER_BINARY` environment variable or specified in the configuration.